Barcelona (Freddie Mercury and Montserrat Caballé album): "The Golden Boy"

 This song also included lyrics from Rice and was recorded on 1 December 1987 (early demos come from 2 May and 9 November).
 The celebrity gospel choir featured Madeline Bell, Dennis Bishop, Lance Ellington, Miriam Stockley, Peter Straker, Mark Williamson, and Carol Woods.
 Straker was Mercury's friend who helped him out with some lyrics of "I'm Going Slightly Mad", and Stockley sang later on with Brian May.

 "Guide Me Home"

 Originally titled "Freddie's Overture", it was one of the last numbers to be written (early 1988).
-The song was originally released as a CD single in Japan with other tracks from the LP, "How Can I Go On" and "Overture Piccante" which was then released as a maxi CD single in the Netherlands in 2000.
+The song was combined with the 12" and CD single release of "How Can I Go On" in 1989.
+"Overture Piccante" was the extra track.

+Guide Me Home was released as a stand alone track on the maxi CD single in the Netherlands in 2000.

 "How Can I Go On"

 This song comes from spring 1987.
-On the album its beginning is seamlessly merged with the end of the previous track.
+On the album its beginning is seamlessly merged with the end of the previous track "Guide Me Home".
 It features fellow Queen member John Deacon on bass.
+"How Can I Go On" was released as a 2-track 7-inch, 3-track 12-inch vinyl and a CD single.